Twixes/emdrive/README.md

 Now, look, a user just uploaded their image to see similar occurences of it from the internet.
 The search engine calculated that image's hash to be `0b00001011` (binary representation of decimal `11`).
-Let's check that against Metrobaza.
+Let's check that against Emdrive.
 We'll be using the `@` distance operator, which always returns a number and is exclusively supported for `METRIC KEY` columns.

 ```SQL